auchung/seasonal-recipes/README.md

 # The Secret Sauce to Recipe Ratings: What Makes a Recipe Shine?
 Authors: Audrey Chung & Amrutha Potluri

+## Overview

+This project analyzes recipes from [Food.com](https://www.food.com/?ref=nav) to uncover what factors consist of the "secret sauce" to achieving high user ratings.
+By cleaning the data, engineering features, and building predictive models, we explore which recipe traits drive better reviews.

 ## Introduction

 The **Recipes and Ratings** dataset offers a rich look into user-submitted recipes, including ingredients, preparation steps, nutritional content, and user feedback in the form of ratings.
 With over 200,000 recipes and nearly 1 million interactions, it allows us to explore patterns that influence how well a recipe is received.